-Prior to the conclusion of an investigation, the Respondent may elect to take responsibility for the prohibited conduct by contacting the Director, Equal Opportunity and Access and/or the Director, Sexual Misconduct Response and Resources in writing.
-The Director, Equal Opportunity and Access and/or the Director, Sexual Misconduct Response and Resources or designee will issue a brief outcome determination summarizing the allegations and stating the Respondent has accepted responsibility, and will refer the matter to the appropriate office for sanctioning as delineated in the resolution sections below.
+Prior to the conclusion of an investigation, the Respondent may elect to take responsibility for the prohibited conduct by contacting the Senior Director, Equal Opportunity and Access and/or the Senior Director, SexualMisconduct Response and Resources in writing.
+The Senior Director, Equal Opportunity and Access and/or the Senior Director, Sexual Misconduct Response and Resources or designee will issue a brief outcome determination summarizing the allegations and stating the Respondent has accepted responsibility, and will refer the matter to the appropriate office for sanctioning as delineated in the resolution sections below.
 Following the determination of sanctions, parties may appeal the sanctions imposed but not the finding(s) of responsibility as accepted by Respondent.
-In the event a Respondent decides to accept responsibility for some but not all of the allegations, the Office of Equity will determine whether to sever the matter, sending the allegations for which the Respondent has accepted responsibility to the appropriate office for sanctioning and continuing with the formal resolution process for the remaining allegations.
+In the event a Respondent decides to accept responsibility for some but not all of the allegations for which the Respondent has accepted responsibility to the appropriate office for sanctioning and continuing with the formal resolution process for the remaining allegations.
 Alternatively, the Office may determine it will proceed with the formal resolution process for all allegations.